czczup/InternVL-doc/docs/en/get_started/eval_data_preparation.md

 # Evaluation Data Preparation

-> COCO images are used in VQAv2 / OK-VQA / RefCOCO / RefCOCO+ / RefCOCOg.
+> COCO images are used in VQAv2, OK-VQA, RefCOCO, POPE, and so on.
 Make sure you have already downloaded COCO images before evaluating on these benchmarks.

 ## Image Caption Benchmarks